-During 2018, the production of raw sugar grew 11.3%.
-In 2019, the production of refined sugar and raw sugar decreased by 20.8% and 19.0%, respectively, due to the high temperatures that affected the production of sugarcane.
+During 2019, the production of refined sugar and raw sugar decreased by 20.8% and 19.0%, respectively, due to the high temperatures that a ffected the production of sugarcane.
 This trend reversed in 2020 as the production of raw sugar and refined sugar increased by 19.4% and 0.2%, respectively.
 Similarly, in 2021, the production of refined sugar and raw sugar increased by 24.0% and 1.6%, respectively.
-In 2022, this positive trend continued, albeit at a moderate pace, as the production of refined sugar and raw sugar increased by 3.2% and 1.5%, respectively.
+In 2022, this positive trend continued, albeit at a moderate pace, as the production of refined sugar and raw sugar increased by 25.7% and 25.0%, respectively, mainly as a result of Hurricane Fiona, which a ffected the 2022-2023 sugar harvest at the beginning of the year, as well as a drought that impacted the main sugar cane production areas.